Small Business HQ

 1. Get Approval From Other Directors and Shareholders

-The statutory conversion process starts with getting the approval of your S-Corporation’s directors.
-Call a board meeting to discuss the need to change your business structure from an S-Corp to an LLC.
+The statutory conversion process starts with getting the appropriate approval of your S-Corporation’s directors.
+Call a board meeting to discuss the need to change your business entity type from an S-Corporation to an LLC.

 Share the benefits and tax consequences of operating your business as an LLC.
 Also, highlight the legal and financial obligations of making this move.

-Once the board approves your plan to convert, take this decision to your shareholders.
+Once the board approves your plan to convert S-Corp to LLC, take this decision to your shareholders.

 2. Prepare a Plan for Conversion

-However, keep in mind that the statutory conversion process varies from state to state.
+However, keep in mind that the statutory conversions vary from state to state.
 As such, you should contact your Secretary of State to find out what details they need to approve your transition.

 3. Prepare and File Your Conversion Documents

-The next step is to prepare and file your S-Corp to LLC conversion form with the state.
+The next step is to prepare and file your S-Corporation to LLC conversion form with the state.
 This form has different names in different states.
-Some of the names you should be on the lookout for include, “Certificate, Articles, or Statement of Conversion.”
+Some of the names you should be on the lookout for include “Certificate, Articles, or Statement of Conversion.”

 Since the process involves creating a new LLC, you’re also required to file Articles of Incorporation.

 To prepare the required documents correctly and save time, it’s advisable to work with the best LLC services during this process.
-This Inc Authority vs Incfile review discusses two LLC formation companies you can work with to convert an S-Corp to an LLC.
+This Inc Authority vs Bizee (formerly Incfile) review discusses two LLC formation companies you can work with to convert S-Corp to LLC.

 Once the state approves your conversion, the business ceases to be an S-Corp and starts operating as an LLC.
 The assets and liabilities of the S-Corp are immediately transferred to the new LLC.